-Part of the Tip King experience is cleaning, the sharing of ideas, and learning more about how other people ‘make it’ in the world.
-In this article, I want to share some great tips on frugal gardening that will help many of you enjoy this hobby more, without the worry of a high price tag
+Part of the Tip King experience is cleaning, the sharing of ideas, and learning more about how other people make it in the world.
+In this article, I want to share some great tips on frugal gardening that will help many of you enjoy this hobby more, without the worry of a high price tag attached.

 One thing is important to remember, you dont have to have a large plot of land to have a great garden.
 Container gardens are a fun way to get the fresh produce you want, while starting a new hobby at the same time.

 The soil that you will use can be a mixture of store bought, and soil from your yard.
 If you have a friend with a farm you may be able to get a bucket of soil without cost at all.

 Another way to get the containers, fertilizers, seeds and such that you may be dreaming about is at the end of the season.
 Sure purchasing at the end of the season means you have to wait until next year to use up these goodies, but you sure will have more for your money than you would otherwise.

 You can find deals half off, sometimes even seventy five percent off as retailers and nurseries try to clear off their shelves and get ready for the winter stocking season of shovels, and seasonal supplies.

 Frugal gardening is a state of spending less money on the things that you want most in your garden, and how you grow plants in your garden.
 One method of spending less to have a great garden is to divide some of the plants that you have to make your garden bigger.
 You can also ask your friends and family to share their plants with you.
 It doesnt hurt the plants when they are divided but it actually helps, as the plant will have more room to grow when they are divided.